 Students over 23 years, who have not completed secondary school, may also have access to higher education provided they complete and approve specific entry tests.

-According to the Times Higher Education World University Rankings of 2016-2017, there are eight Portuguese Universities ranking in the Top Universities in the World.
+According to the Times Higher Education World University Rankings of 2025, there are 17 Portuguese universities ranked in the top universities in the world.

 There are also many private schools in Portugal, spread nationally across all main cities in the country.
-According to the official data, more than 200,000 students are enrolled in private schools.
+According to the official data, approximately 341,222 students are enrolled in private schools.

-The differences seem to result from the different approach and better resources of private schools, but also from the students social and economic differences.
-Several State schools also show goods results.
+The differences seem to result from the different approach and better resources of private schools, but also from the students’ social and economic differences.
+Several State schools also show good results.

-To be admitted to private schools may require passing admission tests and the payment of a tuition.
+To be admitted to private schools may require passing admission tests and the payment of tuition fees.
 Admission is at the discretion of the school board.
-There are English-speaking international schools in Portugal, especially in primary and secondary education, which can be found mainly in Lisbon, Oporto and Algarve.
+There are English-speaking international schools in Portugal, especially in primary and secondary education, which can be found mainly in Lisbon, Porto and Algarve.

 Some schools follow international programmes such as the «International Baccalaureate» programme, the British «GCSE and GCE» examination systems, and the «Council of International Schools» accreditation, which allow students to access several foreign universities without the need for special admission procedures.